 This section describes how to declare SQLCOD and SQLSTA.
-For information about declaring the SQLCA status variable, see "Declaring the SQLCA" on page 2-11.
+For information about declaring the SQLCA status variable, see "Declaring the SQLCA".

 Declaring SQLCOD

 SQLCOD must be declared as a 4-byte integer variable either inside or outside the Declare Section, In the following example, SQLCOD is declared outside the Declare Section: